nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 #### Feedback
 You need a wall to bounce your ideas from.
+So that you can rework your ideas based on the feedback you get.